electric-cloud/EC-WebSphere/help/procedures/DeleteCluster/postface.md

 ### Delete Cluster

-To Delete Cluster in Flow interface, do these steps:
+To Delete Cluster in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.